arango1988/connect-usb-to-wsl/README.md

 Take the busid of the USB device you need to work on and attach it to WSL (-w = wsl):
 `usbipd attach -w --busid 1-2`

+This command is essential for using your USB device on WSL2: `sudo modprobe ftdi_sio` The FTDI device driver is often loaded automatically, but you might need to manually load it.
+Run sudo modprobe ftdi_sio to load the driver if it's not already active.